FODOR'S GO LIST 2015

-The UNESCO World Heritage Site temples of Khajuraho are known for their carved erotic images, but they are also examples of advanced architecural styles.
+The UNESCO World Heritage Site temples of Khajuraho are known for their carved erotic images, but they are also examples of the advanced architectural styles of the Chandela kings.
 The soaring shikharas (spires) of the temples are meant to resemble the peaks of the Himalayas, the abode of Lord Shiva.
 The spire of each temple rises higher than the one before it, as in a range of mountains

 that seems to draw near the heavens.
 Designed to inspire the viewer toward the highest human potential, these were also the builders' attempts to reach upward, out of the material world, to moksha, the final release from the cycle of rebirth.
 It's definitely worth a visit here, though getting to Khajuraho is not easy.

-This small rural village in the state of Madhya Pradesh was once the religious capital of the Chandelas, one of the most powerful Rajput dynasties of Central India, from the 10th to 12th century.
-They built 85 temples here, 25 of which remain to give a glimpse of a time when Hindu art and devotion reached its apex.
+This small rural village in the state of Madhya Pradesh was the religious capital of the Chandelas, one of the most powerful Rajput dynasties of Central India, from the 10th to 12th century.
+They built 85 temples here, 22 of which remain to give a glimpse of a time when Hindu art and devotion reached its apex.
 When the dynasty eventually succumbed to invaders, Khajuraho's temples lapsed into obscurity until their rediscovery by the British explorer Captain T.S.
 Burt in 1838.

 During the Chandelas' rule, the temples' royal patrons were rich, the land was fertile, and those at the top lived the good life, trooping off to hunts, feasts, and theater, music, and dance performances.
 This abundance was the perfect climate for creativity, and temple-building emerged as the major form of expression.
 There were no strict boundaries between the sacred and the profane, no dictates on acceptable deities: Shiva, Vishnu, Brahma, and the Jain saints were all lavishly honored here.
 Among other things, Khajuraho represents an incredible testament of the strength of human devotion and faith.